apache/incubator-heron/website2/docs/schedulers-k8s-execution-environment.md

 The command pattern is as follows:
 `heron.kubernetes.[executor | manager].[limits | requests].[OPTION]=[VALUE]`

-The currently supported CLI `options` are:
+The currently supported CLI `options` and their associated `values` are:

-* `cpu`: A natural number indicating the number of CPU's.
+* `cpu`: A natural number indicating the number of [CPU units](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu).
-* `memory`: A natural number indicating the amount of memory in `Megabytes`.
+* `memory`: A natural number indicating the amount of [memory units](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-memory).

 <br>